 Supplementary Table 8.
 Parameter estimates and standard errors (SE) from the best generalized linear model explaining daily nest survival rate of two songbird species for the years 2014-2015 (see Supplementary Table 7 for the different models compared).
+Chipmunk: estimated Eastern Chipmunk activity at the nest.